wearvr/pimax-vr-unity-sdk-instructions/README.md

 * These guides assume the developer is working with a Pimax 5k device.
 Other versions may have specific requirements, but should be similar to develop for unless noted otherwise.

-A Pimax asset package compatible with your device and Unity version:
+A Pimax SDK compatible with your device and Unity version:
 > TODO: Update the website to include the latest SDK
 <a href="https://users.wearvr.com/developers/devices/pimax/resources/vr-unity-package" target="_blank">Get the latest version here.</a>